dzenanr/dartling/README.md

 [dartling_gen] (https://github.com/dzenanr/dartling_gen).
-In dartling_gen, the JSON document is used to generate code for the model and its context project. [dartling_default_app] (https://github.com/dzenanr/dartling_default_app) is used to interpret a dartling model and provide a default web app to navigate through the model starting by entry points.
+In dartling_gen, the JSON document is used to generate code for the model and its context project. [dartling_default_app] (https://github.com/dzenanr/dartling_default_app) is used to interpret a dartling model and navigate through the model, starting by entry points.

 **What Can You Do with dartling?**